 Introducing my 6 ingredient key lime pie bars, a square version of my favorite key lime pie recipe.
 Cream cheese adds the most delightful cheesecake flavor and a spiced gingersnap crust is a wonderful contrast to the tangy lime filling.
 You will fall in love with these zesty, easy-to-make bars!

 Like key lime pie or mini key lime pies, these key lime pie bars are truly one of the most refreshing, flavorful summer desserts.
 And you know what?
-They are insanely easy to make.
+They’re wildly easy to make.
 Why spend hours slaving away in your kitchen?
 With this bar recipe, you don’t have to.

 Gingersnap Crust or Graham Cracker Crust

 The crust is made from gingersnap cookies and butter.
 I used hard and crunchy gingersnap cookies that I found at the store in the cookie aisle.
 If you use homemade gingersnaps, make sure they are crunchy.
-You could also use graham cracker crumbs in lieu of the gingersnaps.
+If desired, use graham cracker crumbs instead.
 However, I strongly recommend the sweet/spicy gingersnap cookies to pair with the key lime.

 Key Lime Pie Filling